jacobpark1080/happyapp/README.txt

 		Testing files included for scrape and database Improved Website Design

-2) How to Build and Run the Docs
+2) How to Build and Run HappyApp
-	a) Save files from the Github HappyApp master branch onto your local machine
-	b) Create a database called HappyApp on your local machine
-	c) Update addressesToSQL.py and specials_scrape_to_SQL.py so that database username and password is your own
+**FIRST DOWNLOAD NECESSARY PACKAGES**

+	a) clone the repo		git clone https://github.com/sniemeyer13/HappyApp	b) Open MySQL			mysql -u root -p
+	c) Source our database:		source happyappv2.1.sql
+	c) Update files to connect to your DB in addressesToSQL.py (line 72)
+		in specials_scrape_to_SQL.py (line 50)
+		update to:
+		conn = MySQLdb.connect(host="localhost",user=“FILL IN YOUR USERNAME”,passed = “FILL IN YOUR PASSWORD”,db="HappyApp")
-	d) Run addressesToSQL.py and sepcials_scrape_to_SQL.py to load your database
+	d) Load info into your database
+		python addressesToSQL.py
+		python sepcials_scrape_to_SQL.py
-	e) Start a local php server and run happy2.php
+	e) Start a php server in the HappyApp folder php -S localhost:8000
+	f) Open HappyApp in internet browser
+		localhost:8000/happy2.php

+3) Testing
+	a) clone the repo		git clone https://github.com/sniemeyer13/HappyApp	b) Open MySQL			mysql -u root -p
+	c) Source our database:		source happyappv2.1.sql
+	c) Update files to connect to your DB in addressesToSQL.py (line 72)
+		in specials_scrape_to_SQL.py (line 50)
+		in happy2.php (line 6)
+		update to:
+		conn = MySQLdb.connect(host="localhost",user=“FILL IN YOUR USERNAME”,passed = “FILL IN YOUR PASSWORD”,db="HappyApp")
+	d) Load info into your database
+		python addressesToSQL.py
+		python sepcials_scrape_to_SQL.py
+	e) Run the tests
+		python Scrape_test.py		python DBTest.py